Furyhunter/vimrc/README.md

-# My Vimrc
+# eidolon's vimrc

 It's pretty complicated.
 Organization should be self explanatory though.

 Depends on Vundle, make sure to clone it into `~/.vim/bundle/Vundle.vim` before you open Vim otherwise it will whine a lot.

 Primarily designed for GUI use (GVim, MacVim).
 Some features are disabled under terminal mode to reduce performance issues when using through ssh.

 # Installation